top of page

 New classification

-Child Care Credit (Sec.
-45F)
+Child Care Credit Section 45F

-Credit rate increased to 40%; max credit raised to $500K ($600K for small businesses)
+Credit rate increased to 40%; max credit raised to $500K ($600K for small businesses), indexed for inflation

-Opportunity Zones (Sec.
-70421)
+Opportunity Zones Section 70421

-Made permanent; definition of “low-income community” narrowed
+Made permanent; definition of “low-income community” narrowed, new rural incentives, rolling gain deferral, basis step-up changes.

-New Markets Credit (Sec.
-45D)
+New Markets Credit Section 45D

 Permanent